browserengineering/book/book/invalidation.md

 size of the page.
 But we'll treat that initial render as a cache.
-Later renders will *invalidate* and recompute parts of that cache, taking time proportional to the size of the change, but won't touch most of the page.[^other-reasons]
+Later renders will *invalidate* and recompute parts of that cache, taking time proportional to the size of the change, but won't touch most of the page.[^other-reasons] In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.[^why-layout]

 [^big-change]: While initial and later renders are in some ways
     conceptually different, they'll use the same code path.
     Basically, the initial render will be one big change from no page to the initial page, while later re-renders will handle smaller changes.
-And anyway, a page could use `innerHTML` to replace the whole page; that would be a big change, and rendering it would take time proportional to the whole page, because the change is the size of the whole page!
+After all, a page could use `innerHTML` to replace the whole page; that would be a big change, and rendering it would take time proportional to the whole page, because the change is the size of the whole page!
 The point is: all of these will ultimately use